 From John o’Donohue: A house can become a little self-enclosed world.
 Sheltered there, we learn to forget the wild, magnificent universe in which we live.
 When we domesticate our minds and hearts, we reduce our lives.
 We disinherit ourselves as children of the universe.
 Almost without knowing it, we slip inside ready-made roles and routines… Continue reading Eternal Echoes

-The girl who torpedoed the Government
+The girl who rocked the Government

 We met on a summer afternoon in ’59, two 17-year-olds, Pisces born within days of each other.
 We discovered we had much in common.
 Both from fatherless backgrounds, lacking any proper home.
 Each had been granted a single talent, you might say, in compensation for the lack.
-As her father-figure Stephen Ward said, she had… Continue reading The girl who torpedoed the Government
+As her father-figure Stephen Ward said, she had… Continue reading The girl who rocked the Government

 From the gone past